c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_chipseq.rst

 .. spelling::

    transposase
+   Immunoprecipitation

 ChIP Sequencing Pipeline
 ========================

+Chromatin Immunoprecipitation (ChIP) sequencing technique is used for mapping DNA-protein interactions.
+It is a powerful method for identifying genome-wide DNA binding sites for transcription factors and other proteins.
 The ChIP-Seq workflow is based on the `ENCODE Project`_ workflow.
 It aligns reads using the `Burrows-Wheeler Aligner`_.
 It creates tag directories using `Homer routines`_.
 Peaks are called using `Model based Analysis for Chip Sequencing (MACS2)`_ and annotated using Homer.
 Binding motifs are also identified using Homer.
 Metrics are calculated based on `IHEC requirements`_.
 The ChIP-Seq pipeline can also be used for assay for transposase-accessible chromatin using sequencing (ATAC-Seq) samples.
 At GenPipes, we are developing a pipeline that is specific to `ATAC-Seq`_.

 .. contents:: :local: